nganinho/Basys3---sht10_fpga/README.md

 5. [Thold and Tsetup of data from FPGA]
 --> check again the code to make sure it follow the timing specification of the spec to the IC.

+6. Timing violation of RH calculation logic.
+--> when we have the temperature done, we will fix the RH.

+7. communication error logic: [AI]
+--> detect the Non-ACK from Sensor.
+If there is one, turn the Erorr indicator led on.